 Rachel frequently works with composers in the creation of new solo and chamber pieces.
 Composers Nicholas Deyoe, Edward Hamel, Kurt Isaacson, Brian Griffeath-Loeb, Celeste Oram, Michael Pisaro, Roger Reynolds, Scott Worthington, and Yiheng Yvonne Wu have written pieces for Beetz.
 You can hear her performances on UC San Diego's Soundcheck 7, Roger Reynolds' image set on Neuma and more current recording projects at www.soundcloud.com/beetzflute

 Rachel also creates sound art pieces.
-Most recently she received the Listhus Skammdegi Air Award, a three month artist residency in Ólafsfjörður, Iceland.
-There she created the 30 hour sound installation, The Winter Stars, based on sonic realizations of long exposure photographs of the night sky during the darkest moon cycle of winter 2015-16.
+Most recently she received the Listhus Skammdegi Air Award, a three-month artist residency in Ólafsfjörður, Iceland.
+There she created the 30-hour sound installation, The Winter Stars, based on sonic realizations of long exposure photographs of the night sky during the darkest moon cycle of winter 2015-16.
 She also collaborated with visual artist Nichole Speciale in the project Script–Rescript.
-Her sound work has been exhibited at Watt Space Gallery in Newcastle, Australia, the Natural History Museum in Ólafsfjörður, Island, Salur Myndlistarfélagsins in Akureyri, Iceland, Rabindranath Tagore Centre in Kolkata, India, and at Emergent Artspace's ongoing online exhibition “Translations.”
+Her sound art has been exhibited at Watt Space Gallery in Newcastle, Australia, the Natural History Museum in Ólafsfjörður, Island, Salur Myndlistarfélagsins in Akureyri, Iceland, Rabindranath Tagore Centre in Kolkata, India, and at Emergent Artspace's ongoing online exhibition “Translations.”